rashi9551/Mechine_Task-Real-Time-File-Processing/README.md

 ```

 3. Enable Supabase Storage for file uploads.
+4. **Note:** Supabase has API rate limits.
+If you're processing a high volume of logs, implement batching strategies to avoid exceeding the limits.

 ### 4. Run Docker Compose
 The repository includes a `docker-compose.yml` file.
 To start the application using Docker Compose, run the following command: